GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdflexure.rst

 .. _-T:

 **-T**\ *t0*\ [/*t1*/*dt*]\ \|\ *file*\ [**+l**]
-    Specify *t0*, *t1*, and time increment (*dt*) for sequence of calculations [Default is one step, with no time dependency].
+    Specify *t0*, *t1*, and time increment (*dt*) for a sequence of calculations [Default is one calculation, with no time dependency].
 For a single specific time, just give start time *t0*.
 Default *unit* is years; append **k** for kyr and **M** for Myr.
     For a logarithmic time scale, append **+l** and specify *n* steps instead of *dt*.
     Alternatively, give a *file* with the desired times in the first column (these times may have individual units appended, otherwise we assume year).
-    We then write a separate model grid file for each given time step.
+    We then write a separate model grid file for each given time step; see *-G** for output file template format.

 .. _-W:

 **-W**\ *wd*\ [**k**]
-    Set reference depth to the undeformed flexed surface in m [0].
+    Set reference water depth for the undeformed flexed surface in m.
+Must be positive.
+[0].
 Append **k** to indicate km.
+If **-W** is used and your load exceeds this depth then we scale the subaerial part of the load to account for the change in surrounding density (air vs water).

 .. _-Z:

 **-Z**\ *zm*\ [**k**]
     Specify reference depth to flexed surface (e.g., Moho) in m; append **k** for km.
     Must be positive.
 [0].
+We subtract this value from the flexed surface before writing the results.

 .. _-V: